tarwn/lessthandot-hugo/blogs/content/posts/2013-10-16-angularjs-vs-knockout-spa-routing-history-8.md

     routing.run();
 });
 ```
 Using the Sammy library, I've defined the same three cases I had in Angular.
-Each route has a callback that it calls when the route is matched, which I used to create the appropriate ViewModel and assign it to my main “app” viewmodel, causing the template to be changed.
+Each route has a callback that it calls when the route is matched, which I used to create the appropriate ViewModel and assign it to my main "app" viewmodel, causing the template to be changed.
 If the empty route is matched, I explicitly run the ListOfStuff route.

 ### Knockout Routing w/ Finch.js

 Full source available at [Knockout/Routing.FinchJS.html][11].

-The tagline for [FinchJS][12] is “Powerfully Simple Javascript Routing”, and I have to agree that the library meets expectations.
+The tagline for [FinchJS][12] is "Powerfully Simple Javascript Routing", and I have to agree that the library meets expectations.
 Implementing the same routes as the last two exmaples:

 ```javascript
 // define route and outer ko viewmodel